Mylaaaaa/HealthAPP/testing.md

 ### Test Screenshots

-*Screenshot 1 - Add Food Dialog — Opened successfully after tapping the “+” button.*
+*- Add Food Dialog — Opened successfully after tapping the “+” button.*
 This verifies that the floating action button correctly opens the Add Food window.

 #### code